marcglasberg/kissforreact.org/react/intro.md

 Kiss (Keep It Simple State) is a modern JavaSript/TypeScript state management library for React, created by [Marcelo Glasberg](https://github.com/marcglasberg), and launched in May 2025.

-While new for React, Kiss is a mature solution, having been [available for Flutter](https://pub.dev/packages/async_redux) with a different name for a few years, meaning its features have been battle-tested in hundreds of real-world applications.
+While new to React, Kiss is a mature solution, having been [available for Flutter](https://pub.dev/packages/async_redux) with a different name for a few years, meaning its features have been battle-tested in hundreds of real-world applications.

 ## Installation